divviup/public-docs/docs/how-it-works.md

 ## Breakdown

-Divvi Up ingests measurements and aggregates them, while protecting the privacy of each individual measurement.
-This can be broadly broken down into several steps, described in the following sections.
+Divvi Up ingests and aggregates telemetric data while protecting the privacy of each individual measurement.
+Example use cases might be application metrics, survey results, or machine learning data.
+The process can be broadly broken down into several steps, described in the following sections.

 <!-- TODO(inahga): Consider making this a more detailed `mermaid` diagram -->